Seebass22/linux_notes/matlab.md

 ## nested functions
 ## both nested and the containing function can access variables declared in either

+# global variables
+# must be declared in any function using them
+global x = 5;
+function n func
+	global x
+	n = x + 2;
+end

 # -----------------------------------------------------------------------------
 # MISC